 Aegina Island has some very impressive monuments to explore besides its picturesque port:

 Agistri is a small island covered in pine forests, with pristine beaches and crystal-clear waters.
 Agistri is ideal to hike in November and visit its three small bougainvillea-laden villages, Megalochori, Limenaria, and Skala.
-I visited Agistri last October and read here how I spent the day on the island.
+I visited Agistri and it was a wonderful day trip from Athens!

 Poros Island is another beautiful pine forest island in the Argosaronic Gulf.
-Poros island has yacht marinas, neoclassical buildings, an impressive clocktower symbol, tiny alleys laden with flowers and quaint shops, archeological sites, and fantastic beaches with pine forests reaching into the waters.
-Read the full post on Poros island here.
+It has yacht marinas, neoclassical buildings, an impressive clocktower symbol, tiny alleys laden with flowers and quaint shops, archeological sites, and fantastic beaches with pine forests reaching into the waters.

 Hydra Island